 Work individually or with an assistant to edit and display media for multiple applications.
 Also, you can drop off the work and we will complete the project for you.
 Contact CIDT for assistance

-Work with a Instructional Technologist one-on-one in the Instructional Design and Technology Resource Center (lower Cosgrove) for help with Blackboard, Elluminate, video uploading, Podcasts or other software, such as the Microsoft Office suite and Expression Web.
+Work with a Instructional Technologist one-on-one in the Instructional Design and Technology Resource Center (lower level of the Library) for help with Blackboard, Collaborate, video uploading, Podcasts or other software, such as the Microsoft Office suite.
 Contact CIDT for assistance

 Using Optical Character Recognition (OCR) software, scan photographs to use in presentations, web pages and class handouts.
 Contact CIDT for assistance